Palantir555/palantir555.github.io/_posts/2016-04-29-reversing-huawei-router-2-scouting-firmware.md

 ![WiFi pwd in curcfg.xml](http://i.imgur.com/KCo2H4B.jpg)

-That is the default WiFi password used by the router.
+That is the current WiFi password set in the router.
 It leads us to 2 VERY interesting files.
 Not just because of their content, but because they're a vital part of how the router operates: